Workouts are here!

 What is it?

-The Workouts feature allows you to pick a swim workout in the FORM Swim App, upload to your goggles, and be guided through a workout with instructions in your FORM goggles.
+The Workouts feature allows you to pick a swim workout in the FORM Swim App, upload to your goggles, and be guided through a swimming pool exercise with instructions in your FORM goggles.
 It’s the equivalent of going from riding on an exercise bike staring at the wall to doing a workout on Peloton or Zwift.
 With Workouts, you’ll always know:

 - What to swim and at what effort level